Surmia/Maya-Counting-System/README.md

 # Maya-Counting-System

-Educational web application about ancient Mayan numeral system.
+Educational web application about ancient Maya numeral system.
 This is a graduation project made during programming bootcamp in Coders Lab IT school.

-Demo version of this application can be seen here: https://surmia.github.io/Maya-Counting-System/
+Demo version can be seen here: https://surmia.github.io/Maya-Counting-System/

-## Technologies:
+## Technologies used:

 * HTML5
 * CSS3